polyaxon/polyaxon/README.md

 A quick start project for polyaxon.

-This example is used for the quick start [section in the documentation](https://docs.polyaxon.com/concepts/quick-start/)
+This example is used for the quick start [section in the documentation](https://docs.polyaxon.com/concepts/quick_start/)

+> If you are looking for the quick-start example used for v0.4, please go to the [v0.4 branch](https://github.com/polyaxon/polyaxon-quick-start/tree/v0.4)

 This example also includes different `polyaxonfiles`: